The largest maritime disasters in history. The world's most famous maritime disasters

 2

-On May 3, 1945, a tragedy occurred in the Baltic Sea, the victims of which were approximately 8,000 people.
-The German liner "Cap Arkona" and the cargo ship "Tilbek", transporting prisoners from the evacuating concentration camps, were fired upon by British aircraft.
-As a result, more than 5,000 people died on the Cap Arkon, and about 2,800 on the Tilbeck.
-According to one version, this raid was a mistake on the part of the British Air Force, who believed that German troops were on the ships, according to another, the pilots were ordered to destroy everything enemy ships in the area.
+On May 3, 1945, a tragedy occurred in the Baltic Sea, killing approximately 8,000 people.
+The German liner Cap Arcona and the cargo ship Tilbeck, transporting prisoners from evacuating concentration camps, came under fire from British aircraft.
+As a result, more than 5,000 people died on the Cap Arcona, and about 2,800 on the Tilbek.
+According to one version, this raid was a mistake on the part of the British Air Force, which believed that there were German troops on the ships; according to another, the pilots were ordered to destroy everything enemy ships in the area.

 1

-Top worst shipwrecks of the 20th century
+Top most terrible shipwrecks of the 20th century

-Steamboat "Sultana" (SS Sultana)
+Steamship "Sultana" (SS Sultana)

 Colliding with the tanker, the ferry literally broke in half.
-A fire broke out and the passengers died in the fire.
+A fire broke out and passengers died in the fire.
 The number of victims of this terrible shipwreck is 4375 people.

 Liner "Wilhelm Gustloff"

-The cruise ship "Wilhelm Gustloff" belonged to one of the largest tour operators in the Third Reich.
+The cruise ship Wilhelm Gustloff belonged to one of the largest tour operating companies of the Third Reich.
 It was launched in 1937.
-The ship departed 50 cruises, and the cost of tickets was so low that even the working class could afford to travel on board it.
+The ship sailed 50 cruises, and the cost of tickets was so low that even the working class could afford to go on a trip on board.

 The wreck of the Titanic